byanthny/lyric-bot/README.md

 # Description

 Discord bot that sends lyrics of the day made with python.

-This is just a temporary project I don't plan on continually maintaining it, **use at your own risk**.
+This is just a temporary project I don't plan on continually maintaining it.

+> Using LyricsGenius to search and scrape Genius pages for lyrics.
+Couldn't find a free lyric api and musixmatch was geared towards companies requiring too much personal info to sign up for free testing plan.

+**_For Education Purposes Only_** or whatever jargon to not get sued by the evil copyright people killing creativity.

+## Features

+- `/lyric` - get random lyric

 # Getting Started

 ### Prerequisites

 - Python
-- Discord Token (TODO add required permissions)
+- Discord Token (**TODO** add required permissions)
-- Musixmatch API Token
+- Genius API Token

 ### Installation